Talk to someone about how you're feeling

 Asking for help might seem scary, but it’s a step towards changing your life for the better.

-There are lots of ways you can get help with your mental health, and talking to someone about how you’re feeling can help you find the right option for you.
+There are lots of ways you can get help with your mental health.
+Talking to someone about how you’re feeling can help you find the right option for you.

-If you’re struggling with your mental health, we would recommend visiting your GP, and explaining how you’re feeling.
-They will give you advice and suggest any treatment options they think are appropriate.
+If you’re struggling with your mental health, we would recommend visiting your GP.
+Explain how you’re feeling, and they'll give you advice or suggest treatment options.

 Or, you might be able to access a mental health service directly.
 You can find out more about accessing services on the NHS website.